glorialulu/TSNet/docs/readme.rst

 has also enhanced the popularity and necessity of transient simulation

-Acknowledgedly, a number of commercial software for transient simulation in water distribution systems are available in the market;
+Acknowledgedly, a number of commercial software for transient simulation in water distribution systems is available in the market;
 however, the use of these software for research purposes is limited.
-The major restriction is due to the fact that the programs are packed as black boxes, and the source code is not visible, thus prohibiting any changes, including modification of existing and implementation of new elements, in the source code.
+The major restriction is due to the fact that the programs are packed as black boxes, and the source codes are not visible, thus prohibiting any changes, including modification of existing and implementation of new elements, in the source codes.
-Additionally, the commercial software was designed to perform only single transient simulations and do not have the capabilities to automate or run multiple transient simulations.
+Additionally, the commercial software is designed to perform only single transient simulations and do not have the capabilities to automate or run multiple transient simulations.
-Users are required to modify the boundary conditions using the GUI, perform the simulation, and manually record the responses to changes in the various conditions, which significantly complicated the research process.
+Users are required to modify the boundary conditions using the GUI, perform the simulation, and manually record the hydraulic responses in the various conditions, which significantly complicated the research process.